Raising Learners, Part 1: Responsibility

 The principle of reason’s restraints or limits

-The principle of repetition
+The principle of repetition or review

 Each principle states something that should concern the learner.
 Some relate to the tasks of a teacher, yet the learner’s responsibility can make the difference between failure, moderate success, or high achievement.
 Rather than explaining each of these principles here, I will illustrate them by recasting them into a form of rules that are worded for a learner of grammar.
 (See the post, What Is Classical Education?)
 Because our first example of learning rules is aimed at learners who are in the grammar or elementary stage of learning, they are intentionally simple.
 For example, Principles 4 and 5 above are combined into rule 4.